We may earn money from the companies and products mentioned in this post.

 How has the metamorphosis of Las Vegas affected the business in the city?
 How have revenue drivers for Las Vegas resorts evolved over time?

-I realized that the abstract goes back to 1990 and thought it would be interesting to see how the revenue mix has changed from then to now.
-What is neat about the comparison is that we’re basically comparing today’s Las Vegas Strip properties to some classics that were around in 1990 like Hacienda, Sands, Riviera, Desert Inn and Sahara.
+As the abstract goes back to 1990 and thought it would be interesting to see how the revenue mix has changed from then to now.
+What is neat about the comparison is that we’re basically comparing today’s Las Vegas Strip properties to some classics that were around in 1990 like Hacienda, Sands, Riviera, Desert Inn, and Sahara.

 The Graph below details how revenue mix has changed over the years for properties with over $1 Million in gaming revenue on the Las Vegas Strip specifically.
 It’s pretty clear that gambling in Las Vegas is becoming a smaller and smaller % of total revenue to the casino and that trend has been consistent for the past 25 years.
 Gaming revenue made up only 34% of total casino revenue in 2017 compared to 57.8% in 1990.

 Not surprisingly, room revenue has become a more prominent segment for Vegas casinos since the 90’s – Resort fees and increased inventory of luxury rooms are the main driver.
 Food, beverage, and “other” revenue categories have also brought in more revenue as a percentage of the total now than they once did in the glory days.
 Moral of the story – Vegas has diversified and is cultivating other categories of revenue.

 Sin City will always be a gambling town… It’s just not the only show in town.

 Odds are Shifting in Favor of the House